realAbitbol/forsenKKona/README.md

 ## Ideas for future updates (might or might not be implemented)

+- [x] ~~username color changer after each message~~
-- Use toad-scheduler (or a simpler alternative) instead of using timeouts
+- [ ] Use toad-scheduler (or a simpler alternative) instead of using timeouts
-- Implement perfect farming
+- [ ] Implement perfect farming
-- Implement even more perfect farming by reading the bot replies
+- [ ] Implement even more perfect farming by reading the bot replies
-- Implement dynamically configurable facts and spam presets
+- [ ] Implement dynamically configurable facts and spam presets
-- Succeed in having a good bootstrap UI or replace it with another CSS library (Flycast ?)
+- [ ] Succeed in having a good bootstrap UI or replace it with another CSS library (Flycast ?)

 ## That's all folks